ckeditor/ckeditor4/tests/core/creators/manual/detachedInline.md

 @bender-ckeditor-plugins: toolbar,link,format,undo,floatingspace,sourcedialog

-1. Open dev console
+**Note:** Open dev console to track eventual errors.

-2. Click "Toggle" button twice.
+1. Click "Toggle" button twice.
 To hide and show editor.

 	**Expected:** Editor shows with same data.
 Content is editable.

 	**Unexpected:** Editor data is lost, content area is not editable.

-3. Write some text in editor.
+2. Write some text in editor.

-4. Repeat step 2.
+3. Repeat step 2.

 	**Expected:** Editor shows with same data.
 Content is editable.

 	**Unexpected:** Editor data is lost, content area is not editable.

-5. Click "Set data" button.
+4. Click "Set data" button.

-6. Repeat step 2.
+5. Repeat step 2.

 	**Expected:** Editor shows with same data.
 Content is editable.

 	**Unexpected:** Editor data is lost, content area is not editable.

-7. Write some additional text.
+6. Write some additional text.

-8. Repeat step 2.
+7. Repeat step 2.

 	**Expected:** Editor shows with same data.
 Content is editable.

 	**Unexpected:** Editor data is lost, content area is not editable.